 The history of geigi is intimately linked to the economic development of Niigata.
 Located along the seacoast in the Tohoku region, such a strategic spot has established Niigata as an important port city on the Kitamaebune trade route.

-During the Edo period, Niigata was just as vast and prosperous as other major Japanese cities such as Osaka and Tokyo.
+During the Edo period of Japan, Niigata was just as vast and prosperous as other major Japanese cities such as Osaka and Tokyo.
 Many wealthy merchants were staying in Niigata for business and were searching for fancy and sophisticated experiences.
 This lead to some restaurants integrating geisha shows as part of their services, especially in the Furumachi district.

 Niigata’s geigi have been around for more than 200 years and are now considered an integral part of the region’s cultural heritage.